maxcan7/gematria_calculator/README.md

 It uses the Mispar gadol cipher, a variant on the standard encoding where certain letters at the end of the word have a different value.

-Popular Gematria calculators online often assume English letter indices even when nominally being "Hebrew" calculators.
+Popular Gematria calculators online often assume English character indices even when nominally being "Hebrew" calculators.
 This calculator maps the Latin characters of the English alphabet to their closest Hebrew equivalent.

-The unit tests in gematria_test.py demonstrate the efficacy of the Gematria value mappings of these letters, and the letter_idx_mappings show the index mappings.
+The unit tests in gematria_test.py demonstrate the efficacy of the Gematria value mappings of these characters, and the char_idx_mappings show the index mappings.

 https://en.wikipedia.org/wiki/Gematria